Automotive industry in Argentina: Local commercial partners

 Several groups serve as commercial partners for imported automotive brands, providing local dealership networks, after-sale service support, and domestic assembly.
 Key players in this segment include:

 Grupo Eximar: Owned by local businessperson Federico Pieruzzini, Eximar is the local representative of the Jaguar, Land Rover, Volvo, and Geely in Argentina.
-In September 2025, Grupo Eximar announced an USD $20 million investment to support the upcoming MG brand launch in the Argentine market, including allocations for a dealer network, an initial stock of spare parts, and other launch-related expenses.
+In September 2025, Grupo Eximar announced an US$20 million investment to support the upcoming MG brand launch in the Argentine market, including allocations for a dealer network, an initial stock of spare parts, and other launch-related expenses.

 Grupo Macri: Sideco Americana is the automotive division of Grupo Macri, which is led by descendants of Franco Macri (father of former Argentine President Mauricio Macri).
 President Macri sold his stake to his brothers upon taking office in 2015.
 Sideco is the local partner for Chinese automotive company JAC Motors and assembles the X200 small urban truck at its Ralitor terminal plant at La Plata.
 In June 2025, Sideco announced that it would add the electric version of the X200 to its production line during the second half of 2025.

 Foreign trade

-Prior to 2019, the automotive industry operated with a significant trade deficit that averaged over USD $6 billion per year from 2016 to 2018.
-However, the economic downturn that started in late 2018 reduced imports while increasing the amount of capacity available for exports; as a result, the sector's annual trade deficit has averaged only USD $60 million since 2019.
+Prior to 2019, the automotive industry operated with a significant trade deficit that averaged over US$6 billion per year from 2016 to 2018.
+However, the economic downturn that started in late 2018 reduced imports while increasing the amount of capacity available for exports; as a result, the sector's annual trade deficit has averaged only US$60 million since 2019.

 Brazil is the top export destination, purchasing over 60% of Argentine vehicle exports, with most of the remainder sold to Chile, Colombia, Peru, and Central America.
 Trade with Brazil is governed by the bilateral Economic Complementarity Agreement No. 14 within Mercosur.
 Although the 1991 Treaty of Asunción, which established the Mercosur trade bloc, specifically excluded the automotive sector, the Common Market Council (Mercosur's highest decision-marking authority) issued Decision 29/94 in December 1994 calling for a common automotive regime by January 1, 2000.

 In 2019, Brazil and Argentina renewed their bilateral auto trade agreement with the goal of free trade by 2029.
 In the meantime, Brazil can increase its exports to Argentina under the so-called flex agreement that limits Brazil to selling $1.50 to Argentina for every $1.00 that it buys from Argentina; this ratio will increase to $3.00 by July 2028.

-The two governments entered an agreement in August 2022 to reduce non-tariff barriers by recognizing technical certifications for vehicle safety issued by the other country, which authorities claimed would result in a USD $13 billion increase in bilateral automotive trade by 2040.
+The two governments entered an agreement in August 2022 to reduce non-tariff barriers by recognizing technical certifications for vehicle safety issued by the other country, which authorities claimed would result in a US$13 billion increase in bilateral automotive trade by 2040.